Payroll Records - Act Part 3, Section 28

 (h) the dates of the statutory holidays taken by the employee and the amounts paid by the employer;

 (i) the dates of the annual vacation taken by the employee, the amounts paid by the employer and the days and amounts owing;

 (j) how much money the employee has taken from the employee's time bank, how much remains, the amounts paid and dates taken.

 (b) be kept at the employer's principal place of business in British Columbia, and

-(c) be retained by the employer for two years after the date on which the payroll records were created.
+(c) be retained by the employer for 4 years after the date on which the payroll records were created.

 Employers are required to keep records as specified in this section for all employees.

-This subsection requires that the records noted in s.28 (1) must be kept in English at the employer's principal place of business in B.C. for no less than two years after the employment terminates.
+This subsection requires that the records noted in s.28 (1) must be kept in English at the employer's principal place of business in B.C. for no less than four years after the record is created.